Andrettin/Wyrmsun/readme.txt

 - 2.5.2
 -----------------------------------------------------------------------

+* Campaign
+- Increased the quantity of yales in the Svarinshaug region of the Nidavellir campaign map.

 * Maps
 - Changed starting resources for randomly-generated maps.
 - Wood/stone piles are now generated near each player's starting location in randomly-generated maps.